kibook/s1kd-tools/s1kd-instance/README.md

 -L
 Source (-s or stdin) is a list of data module/publication module filenames to create instances of, rather than a single data module/publication module.

+-v
+When -O is used, print the automatically generated file name of the instance.

 &lt;applic&gt;...
 Any number of applicability definitions in the form of: &lt;ident&gt;:&lt;type&gt;=&lt;value&gt;